 2. Take a photo and store it with your home inventory

 Having a photo of the item can help with the claims process.
 Safely store the photo with the rest of your home inventory.
 If you haven’t started a home inventory, learn why it’s important to know how much your belongings are worth.

 3. Review your policy

 In your home insurance policy, there will be a section about special limits of insurance which lists the limits for each of the specialty categories listed.
 Using your home inventory, add up all the items you own in each category to see if their value exceeds the limit — if they do exceed the limit, you may need additional coverage.

-If your belongings in a category do exceed the category’s limit, it’s time to call your broker to discuss additional coverage options.
-Ask your broker what coverage is available and what it includes.
+If your belongings in a category do exceed the category’s limit, it’s time to call your insurer to discuss additional coverage options.
 When you purchase additional coverage for an item, you may not have to pay the deductible if there is a loss.

 5. Keep your new gift safe

 Even if your valuables are covered, the original gift probably has sentimental value.
 Keep it safe by leaving it at home when you can or storing it somewhere with a high-quality lock when possible.
 Leaving valuables in your gym locker or car, even if locked, can be a target for theft.
 In your home, consider keeping valuables like expensive jewelry in a fireproof safe.

 If you’d like to talk to your OTIP insurance broker about adding additional coverage for a gift onto your insurance policy, call 1-833-615-9329.
 If you’d like to get a quote for home insurance, call 1-833-494-0085.